ePages-de/epages-devportal/_posts/2018/2018-07-19-how-we-introduced-a-localization-tool.md

 Besides this feature list, we also had an eye on the overall feature set, the pricing, available users, and key limitations.
 What can I say?
 It wasn't an easy decision.
-There are plenty of tools out there and we could have worked with most of them.
+We could have worked with nearly all of them.
 But some test accounts and discussions later, we decided to go with [PhraseApp](https://phraseapp.com/){:target="_blank"}.

 ## So far so good